Introducing the World Without Exploitation Youth Coalition.

 About Us

-The fight to create a world where no one is bought, sold or exploited is a fight for the future - and creating an exploitation-free future is what the World Without Exploitation Youth Coalition is all about.
-Our new, national, youth-led network — made up of young people, ages 15 to 28 — is using advocacy, educational, and awareness raising initiatives to create change while supporting a culture of inclusion and diversity.
-Young survivor leaders, students, professionals, activists, artists and allies are all encouraged to be a part of our efforts.
+The fight to create a world where no one is bought, sold, or exploited is a fight for the future - and creating an exploitation-free future is what the World Without Exploitation Youth Coalition is all about.
+Our new, national, youth-led network — made up of young people, ages 15 to 28 — is using advocacy, education, and awareness raising initiatives to create change while supporting a culture of inclusion and diversity.
+Young survivor leaders, students, professionals, activists, artists, and allies are all encouraged to be a part of our efforts.
 We're doing this through:

 Public Education